VOLUNTEER IN PERU

 Q: Where will I be staying while I volunteer in Peru?

-A: When you volunteer in Peru’s Oxapampa province, your accommodation will be shared dorm-style sleeping areas and shared bathrooms.
-You can also unwind in the evenings in the base hammocks and listen to the sounds of the surrounding cloud forest, which is on your doorstep.
+A: When you volunteer in Peru’s Oxapampa province, your accommodation will be shared dorm-style sleeping areas and shared outdoor bathrooms.
+You can also unwind in the evenings around the fire and listen to the sounds of the surrounding cloud forest, which is all around.

 Q: Who will I be volunteering in Peru with?